What is the Community Development Block Grant Program?”

 What is the local process for allocating CDBG grant funds?”

-How does one apply?”
+How does one apply for a CDBG grant?”